Tarrasch/antigen-hs/README.md

 **What about the antigen commands like `theme` and others?** I do not found them useful or stable so I rather not have them.
-I rather rely on my own zsh fu when it comes to choirs like updating the repositories (nuking the `~/.antigen-hs` folder) than relying on some shaky commands of antigen.
+I rather rely on my own zsh fu when it comes to chores like updating the repositories (nuking the `~/.antigen-hs` folder) than relying on some shaky commands of antigen.

 **Can I only source GitHub repositories?** At the moment yes, patches are very welcome! :)